 Kitchen hood: A device with a mechanical fan that's situated above a stove or cooking surface in a kitchen that helps remove airborne grease, dust, smoke, steam, and heat.

 Kill it: Also known as cremating, killing it is the command to cook meat to a crisp: past medium well, past well done, dead.

-Line cook: Those on the front line who flank the head and sous chefs, typically manning stations like grill, broiler, sauté, and salad/dessert.
-You can leanr more about the role in our line cook job description piece.
+Line cook: Those on the front line who flank the executive chef and sous chef, typically manning stations like grill, broiler, sauté, salad, and dessert.
+You can learn more about the role in our line cook job description piece.

 Main course: Also known as entrees: the biggest, baddest part of the meal.

 Medium: Steak temp with a 140-150 degree bright pink center.